 My clients have noticed that I use a lot of humor, metaphors, and stories in my therapy.
 It is often nice to take a lighter approach to the hard issues of life...
 We work together to produce a safe environment - a peaceful location and a quiet respect for you and your story - and pace the work so that you are not overwhelmed by too much work at once.

 Research shows that the best therapeutic results come from the relationship with the therapist - not the specific techniques used.
 If you can't feel safe, trust or fit well with your therapist - you need to keep looking until you find a therapist that does fit well for you.

-We now have a new tool for treatment - four float pods.
-Called variously "floating" "float therapy" or "REST" (Reduced Environmental Simulation Therapy) these are small pools with 10 inches of water + 1,100 lbs of Epsom salt warmed to skin temperature with controls for LED lighting, music etc. Anyone with meditation experience loves them and those with no meditation or relaxation skills quickly become relaxed and experience a peace and calm that is hard to believe until you try it
+We now have a new tool for treatment - a float pod.
+Called variously "floating" "float therapy" or "REST" (Reduced Environmental Simulation Therapy) this is a small pool with 10 inches of water + 1,100 lbs of Epsom salt warmed to skin temperature with controls for LED lighting, music etc. Anyone with meditation experience loves them and those with no meditation or relaxation skills quickly become relaxed and experience a peace and calm that is hard to believe until you try it.

 As you can see I am an eclectic therapist – which means I “beg, borrow, and steal” from many different therapeutic traditions to provide the therapy that works for you.
 I use what is known as the Bio-Psycho-Social-Spiritual process of therapy – which means that I expect you to be unique and to have your own story about how you got to where you are today.
 Therefore, your solution will also need to be tailored specifically to you.
 No one size fits all treatment here!